Testing Convex Truncation: Lower Bound for Testing Convex Truncation

-In this section, we present an $\Omega(n)$-sample lower bound for testing convex truncation.
+In this section, we present our lower bound for testing convex truncation.
 Our lower bound is information-theoretic and applies to all algorithms, computationally efficient or otherwise.
-More formally, we prove the following:
+Formally, we prove the following: